IDEA-Research/Motion-X/README.md

 ### 2. Non-Mocap Subsets

-For the non-mocap subsets, please read and acknowledge the licenses and terms of use on the original websites.
-Notably:
+For the non-mocap subsets, please read and acknowledge the licenses and terms of use on the original websites, notably:

 - We do not distribute the original RGB videos.
 We only provide the motion and text labels annotated by our team.
 - Due to data license and quality consideration, we do not provide NTU-RGBD120 dataset.
 Instead, we build IDEA-400, which includes 400 daity actions (covering NTU-RGBD120).
 Please refer to this [video](https://www.youtube.com/watch?v=QWoll6asFhE) for a detailed introduction of IDEA-400.